-Determining damage is a complicated and challenging process that is undergoing many changes as doctors realize the limits of previous test methods.
+Determining damage is a complicated and challenging process undergoing many changes as doctors realize the limits of previous test methods.
 By developing better diagnostic procedures, physicians will be better equipped to treat patients, and lawyers will have proof of a mild traumatic brain injury.How to Prove a Mild TBI Caused Damages to a Jury

-One of the tasks an attorney has is convincing a jury that their client was injured.
+An attorney's task is convincing a jury that their client was injured.
 It stands to reason that the defendant will try to prove the opposite.
 Here are some ways a lawyer can use data to help their client:

 - Establish parameters during discovery: This is a pre-trial phase where questions are asked and answered, often in a written format.
 It allows both sides to ask questions of the other.
-In cases of a mild TBI, the plaintiff’s (injured party) attorney can ask whether the defendant agrees that a mild TBI can cause life-long behavioral issues or if the injury may exist despite a lack of physical proof.
-If the defendant answers affirmatively, it makes it hard for them to deny such facts later on since written discovery is sworn testimony.
+In cases of a mild TBI, the plaintiff's (injured party) attorney can ask whether the defendant agrees that a mild TBI can cause life-long behavioral issues or if the injury may exist despite a lack of physical proof.
+If the defendant answers affirmatively, it is hard for them to deny such facts later on since written discovery is sworn testimony.

-- Description of symptoms during discovery: This allows the plaintiff’s lawyer to establish specific symptoms as described by the injured party and their family and friends.
+- Description of symptoms during discovery: This allows the plaintiff's lawyer to establish specific symptoms described by the injured party and their family and friends.

 Under California Code of Civil Procedure 2032.220, a defendant may ask for a physical exam of the plaintiff under the following conditions: